 - Lymphocyte-rich Hodgkin lymphoma usually begins in the upper body, but it tends to be present in only a few lymph nodes.

-- Lymphocyte-depletion Hodgkin lymphoma usually begins in the abdomen or in the bone marrow, liver or spleen.
+- Lymphocyte-depleted Hodgkin lymphoma usually begins in the abdomen or in the bone marrow, liver or spleen.
 It affects mostly the elderly and people who are HIV-positive.
 It tends to be diagnosed in the late stages.

 Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL)